rust-lang/rust/active/0000-module-system-cleanup.md

 With the order restriction still in place, this requires the sub module workaround, which is unnecessary verbose.

 As an example, [gfx-rs](https://github.com/gfx-rs/gfx-rs) currently employs this strategy.

-## Optionally keeping the order restriction as convention with a warn-per-default lint

-It is still useful for developers to know that imports and extern crates are written in certain places, so it could get weakly enforced with a warn-per-default lint.
-Macro authors or other users can then simply disable the lint with an attribute if the need arises.

 ## Allow `pub extern crate` as opposed to only private ones.